Chibale, Zambia: homogeneity and heterogeneity

 In the past, as others must have told you, people were guided by tradition.
 But I think we are undergoing what you might call a cultural revolution, and it will take us some time before we get some certainty again, before new rules and customs will appear.
 So, you will see different things taking place at different farms, until we reach the time when things will be sure again, then we will have a new culture.

 Apart from the ‘inner circle’ of Jehovah’s Witnesses, people belonging to divergent groupings do not ignore each other.
-Empathy for people with alternative viewpoints is not rare.
-Heterogeneity clearly is an important characteristic of Chibaleness and the shared Lalaness is one of the factors providing some homogeneity.
+Empathy for those with alternative viewpoints is not rare.
+Heterogeneity is clearly an important characteristic of Chibaleness, and the shared Lalaness is one of the factors providing some homogeneity.

 Continue to the article about the theme regionality and nationality.